hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

-• there is as yet no facility for what we used to call business-specific meta-properties. we want this, and will provision for it when its absence becomes at all painful. (again this is #[#008].)
+• there is as yet no facility for extending the [#008] hard-coded modifiers described below.